Selected publications

 Paul, K.T., B. Zimmermann et al (2021) Anticipating hopes, fears and expectations towards COVID-19 vaccines: A qualitative interview study in seven European countries, Social Science & Medicine Qualitative Methods (online first).

 Lehner, L., Gribi, J., Hoffmann, K., K.T.
 Paul, & R. Kutalek (2021) Beyond the “information deficit model” – understanding vaccine-hesitant attitudes of midwives in Austria: a qualitative study.
-BMC Public Health 21, 1671 (online first)
+BMC Public Health 21, 1671.

 Paul, K.T., A. Janny & K. Riesinger (2021) Austria’s Digital Vaccination Registry: Stakeholder Views and Implications for Governance.
 Vaccines, 9(12), 1495